242 FW 2

 2.5 What terms do you need to know to understand this chapter?

 A. Action Levels are the minimum levels of occupational exposure to hazards that we use as a trigger in implementing medical surveillance examinations or continued health monitoring.
-Action levels are chemical-specific and driven by regulations.
+Action levels are chemical-specific and driven by Federal regulations.

-C. Engineering Controls are mechanical means of reducing exposure at the source (e.g., fume hoods, exhaust fans, splash barriers, etc).
+C. Engineering Controls are mechanical means of reducing exposure at the source (e.g., fume hoods, exhaust fans, splash barriers, etc.).

 D. Exposed means that you were subjected to the effects of a hazardous chemical when working, such as through inhalation, ingestion, a puncture wound, or skin contact.

-(1) They include laboratory chemicals, toners, cleaning supplies, petroleum products, hazardous organic compounds, maintenance shop supplies, lubricants, fuels, welding rods, paints, adhesives, etc. Hazardous materials also may be raw materials (wood, metal, plastic) that cause a hazard when a worker saws, heats, drills, or processes them into finished products.
+(1) They include laboratory chemicals, toners, cleaning supplies, petroleum products, hazardous organic compounds, maintenance shop supplies, lubricants, fuels, welding rods, paints, adhesives, etc. Hazardous chemicals also may be raw materials (wood, metal, plastic) that cause a hazard when a worker saws, heats, drills, or processes them into finished products.